mogak-us/mogak-us/ARCHITECTURE.md

 ### Backend

 - **Django**: Serves as the primary backend framework, handling HTTP requests, database interactions, and business logic.
 - **Django Apps**: The project is structured into multiple Django apps, each responsible for a specific domain of the application.
+The `main/api.py` file defines the API endpoints using Django Ninja.
 - **Django ORM**: Used for database interactions, providing an abstraction layer over the database.
 - **Django Allauth**: Manages user authentication and registration.
 - **Inertia-Django**: Bridges the gap between Django and Inertia.js, allowing for seamless SPA development.